affablemattress/2d-soft-body/DOCUMENTATION.md

 	- **Transform** `class Transform : public Component` : Holds the position and rotation of a GameObject.
 Every GameObject must have a transform component.
 - **GameObject** `class GameObject` : Every entity in the scene is a GameObject.
 You can add functionality to the GameObjects by using components.
 All GameObjects must have a Transform component.
 * * *
-- **Application** `class Application` : Engine instantiates a application object when it starts.
+- **Application** `class Application` : Engine creates application instance when it starts.
 Then calls the `void Application::Run()` function to initialize the application.